 Pete somewhat lectures Archie to be “more aware” of who’s in the room when Archie talks like a classist snob.
 Without saying Harry’s name out loud, Pete is implying that Harry is presumably working-class and might be offended by Archie’s derogatory attitude about people who aren’t rich and privileged.
 However, Pete’s assumption is somewhat classist in and of itself.

-Even though Harry doesn’t dress in designer clothes, and he was hanging out at a local pub with working-class people, that doesn’t automatically mean anyone should assume what his status is, when to comes to his finances or social class.
+Even though Harry doesn’t dress in designer clothes, and he was hanging out at a local pub with working-class people, that doesn’t automatically mean anyone should assume what his status is, when it comes to his finances or social class.
 In fact, Harry reveals very little about himself during his time spent with these strangers.
 He sticks to being a jokester.
 And that makes Pete even more anxious, because he thinks Harry is making Pete the butt of Harry’s jokes.

 Things start to get weirder for Pete when he notices that Harry has been staring at Pete and writing in a notebook, as if Harry is observing Pete and spying on him.
 And there’s an incident where Harry takes some of Pete’s aspirin without Pete’s permission.
 Pete confides in Archie that he thinks Harry is “fucking with me, or he doesn’t like me.”
 Archie thinks Pete is being too paranoid.
 Pete’s paranoia isn’t helped when he later snorts some cocaine in a party scene.